 .png)

-A Michelin Bib Gourmand holder on Lafayette Street in NoHo, Atla operates in the mid-tier of New York's Mexican dining scene with a small-plates format, an extensive mezcal list, and a black-and-white tiled room that draws a cosmopolitan weekday crowd.
-Ranked #194 on Opinionated About Dining's Casual North America list in 2024, it earns its place on merit rather than proximity to its better-known sibling Cosme.
-Open seven days a week with Sunday hours until 7 pm.
+A Michelin Bib Gourmand holder on Lafayette Street in NoHo, Atla operated in New York's Mexican dining scene with a small-plates format, an extensive mezcal list, and a black-and-white tiled room that drew a cosmopolitan weekday crowd.
+It closed permanently on May 31, 2026.

 The Room Before the Menu

 NoHo's dining character has long tilted toward the design-conscious: rooms that announce themselves before a dish arrives.
 The stretch of Lafayette Street around Spring and Prince carries that tendency into the Mexican category, where Atla occupies a narrow, high-ceilinged space defined by black-and-white tiles, closely packed wood tables, and a window frontage that keeps the room connected to the street outside.
-Walk in at 1 pm on a Tuesday and the tables fill quickly with a mix of creative-industry professionals and out-of-towners who have done their research.
+The room fills quickly at lunch and into dinner with a mix of regulars and visitors.
 The room reads as a contemporary Mexican terrace transplanted to Lower Manhattan, which is precisely the register it intends.

 That design clarity matters because it sets expectations accurately.
 Atla is not a formal dining experience, and it does not try to be.
 The small-plates format, the noise level, and the pace of service all signal a casual, social meal.
 For a city that has spent the last decade sorting its Mexican dining into ever-more-specific tiers, that positioning is deliberate and well-executed.